graevy/graevy.github.io/content/posts/roms.md

 This is a step-by-step educational guide to accompany a custom rom installation guide for your android phone.

-Intermediate difficulty; we'll be using a terminal (powershell on windows).
+Intermediate difficulty; we'll be using a terminal (powershell[^6] on windows).
 You'll have to retrieve some information about your phone and your desired rom that I can't easily help you get.
 If you're stuck, bring your phone to open hack night so we can fix it.

 ### Pros/Cons of customizing android